 Sometimes landing in a new place can be a bit overwhelming, especially if you don’t speak the local language.

-These tours used to be costly but in the past ten years or so, free walking tours have been popping up in tourist locations around the world.
+Tours used to be costly but in the past ten years or so, free walking tours have been popping up in tourist locations around the world.

 Wait there’s a catch right?
-Well the best thing about the tours is that you pay what you feel the tour is worth, making it perfect for those on a budget.
+Well, the best thing about the tours is that you pay what you feel the tour is worth, making it perfect for those on a budget.

 I’ve done several of these tours and definitely feel like I learnt more about the cities I was in thanks to the knowledgable guides.